Skip to main content

 • Use this method for testing or proof-of-concept jobs; avoid it for production due to the overhead of downloading dependencies on each run.

-• Always specify exact versions for packages to ensure reproducibility.
+• Specify exact versions for packages to ensure reproducibility.

 • Combine this approach with custom Docker images for better consistency (e.g., use Docker for core dependencies and spark.jars.packages for a few transient ones if needed).